 Negative drag pressure: Most fusion orientations are such that when you are determining drag pressure, the controls are in the closed position.
 In other words, the orientation is where the pipes tend to be forced apart and you have to shift to the closed position and increase pressure until the pipe just begins to close.
-There may be situations where you shift to the open position and increase the pressure until the pipe just begins to open.
-This is called negative drag and you must subtract it from the machine pressure.

-Make sure the two pieces being connected are still approximately 1⁄4" longer than your desired final length.
-You will lose roughly 1⁄4" off each side of the connection during the adjustment and fusion phases.
+Make sure the two pieces being connected are still approximately % longer than your desired final length.
+You will lose roughly 1/6 off each side of the connection during the adjustment and fusion phases.
 Measure and track your average loss to increase accuracy.